Skip to main content

 Properties of Exponents

-Rational exponents represent roots and powers simultaneously; for example, a^(m/n) means the nth root of a raised to the mth power.
-Recognizing how to interpret and simplify expressions with fractional exponents helps in rewriting and simplifying terms like 64^(5/3).
+Fractional exponents represent roots and powers simultaneously; for example, a^(m/n) means the nth root of a raised to the mth power.
+Recognizing this helps in rewriting and simplifying expressions involving radicals and powers.